kokarn/node-notifyy/README.md

 A default title for your messages.
 E.g `Application crashed` or `We've been overrun by sub-atomic monkeys!`

-`exitAfterNotification`
-Default: `false`
-If we should exit the process after we've done the notification.
-Very blunt.

 `handleErrors`
 Default: `false`
 Enable this if you want to catch all errors globally and send notifications for them.